mantidproject/mantid/dev-docs/source/MVPTutorial/ModelExerciseSolution.rst

          self.colours.clear()
          self.colours.addItems(options)

-The Presenter initialisation should now be:
+The presenter initialisation should now be:

 .. code-block:: python